EgorOrachyov/gRPC-Chat/README.md

 The project uses Java 12 and Gradle as a building tool.
 An easiest way to run console application is import this project into Intellij Idea and run java.Main class.

 In order to run app from console execute the following command:
 `./gradlew build && java -jar build/libs/gRPC-Chat.jar`

 In order to run docker example execute the following command line instructions:
-`docker run -i -p<port>:<port> char` to run as server, and `docker run -i char` to run as client.
+`docker run -i -p<port>:<port> char` to run as server
+`docker run -i char` to run as client.

-Docker image could be build as follows: `docker build -t chat .`
+Docker image could be built as follows: `docker build -t chat .`

 ## Contributors